srmnikhil/backend/README.md

-# 🚀 School Website Backend
+# 🌙 School Website Backend

-A reliable and well-structured backend system that powers the core functionality of the school management platform.
-It works silently in the background, ensuring smooth data flow, secure processing, and stable performance.
+Like the hidden foundation beneath a grand structure, this backend carries the weight of the system with quiet strength.
+It breathes logic, moves data, and keeps everything in balance while remaining unseen.

 ## 🧱 About the Project

-This backend is responsible for:
+This system:
-- Handling business logic
+- Governs business rules
-- Processing and managing data
+- Shapes raw data into meaningful information
-- Communicating with the database
+- Bridges communication with the database
-- Providing REST API endpoints
+- Exposes RESTful APIs
-- Adding teachers
+- Enables adding teachers
-- Managing users
+- Supports user management
-- Handling appointment scheduling and retrieval
+- Handles appointments with precision

-It ensures that the frontend receives accurate and structured data while maintaining system integrity.
+Built for stability, designed for endurance.

 ## 🛠️ Tech Stack